tetris245/ULTRAbc/README.md

 Changes for future version

+* Added the coffin trap and improved/optimised the traps with functions, especially to avoid replacement of locked items (thanks to KitKat)
 * Updated the OutChat function for R112 compatibility
 * Added a TargetSearch function with support for member number, name and nickname
 * Improved most commands with target by using the TargetSearch function and the BC getNickname function